Fractions In Action

 4.N.8

-Students will recognize and generate equivalent fractions (halve, fourths, thirds, fifths,
+Students will recognize and generate equivalent fractions (halve, fourths,

 sixths, and tenths) using manipulatives, visuals, models, and illustrations.